 - The apex court said that there is a necessity to humanize the I.P.C.
 An individual who is already suffering and in that state of mind he attempts to kill commit suicide, cannot be made to languish more by punishing him for such an attempt suicide and endeavour self-destruction.

-In Gian Kaur vs. State of Punjab 1996, S.C
+Gian Kaur vs. the State of Punjab 1996, S.C

 - Sec 309 I.P.C plays a deterrent role upon society in the matters of suicide.

-- The P.Rathinam judgment was wrongly decided neither sec 309 of I.P.C nor Sec 306 of I.P.C is unconstitutional.
+- The P. Rathinam judgment was wrongly decided neither Sec 309 of I.P.C nor Sec 306 of I.P.C is unconstitutional.

 Landmark judgment related to passive euthanasia or mercy killing.

-Aruna Ramchandra shanbhag vs Union of India 2011,
+Aruna Ramchandra shanbhag vs Union of India 2011

-- The parents or spouse or some other close relative or any friend of the victim or the doctors attending the victim can apply for passive euthanasia.
+- The parents or spouse or some other close relative any friend of the victim or the doctors attending the victim can apply for passive euthanasia.

-- The application has to be made to the chief justice of that High court who will examine the bonafide of the applicant and he will appoint a committee of two sitting high court judges.
+- The application has to be made to the chief justice of that High Court who will examine the bonafide of the applicant and he will appoint a committee of two sitting high court judges.

-- The committee will consult 3 reputed doctors of that field and only upon the opinion of such doctors who are part of the team and due inquiry the committee will allow the mercy killing.
-The doctors will opine that there is no possibility of victim survival and the victim is suffering unnecessarily.
+- The committee will consult 3 reputed doctors in that field and only upon the opinion of such doctors who are part of the team and due inquiry the committee will allow the mercy killing.
+The doctors will opine that there is no possibility of victim survival and that the victim is suffering unnecessarily.

 The Right to die with dignity is also included in the “fundamental right” of the Constitution of India.